 - Beyond the eight weeks, each additional hour charged at the base rate of £30 plus vat ph on a minimum weekly basis of £480 plus vat and payable within seven days of the date of our invoice.

 It is the responsibility of the employer to ensure that the trainee is suitable for the programme.
 All trainees must agree to being punctual, attentive and commit to the course content.
-Trainees are not the responsibility of Red Dragon MFG Ltd but will be dismissed without penalty to Red Dragon MFG Ltd if they in any way disrupt the working environment according to the rules of the course content.
-Every trainee will be required to sign a non-disclosure agreement in relation to Red Dragon MFG Ltd.
+Trainees are not the responsibility of Red Dragon Flagmakers but will be dismissed without penalty to Red Dragon Flagmakers if they in any way disrupt the working environment according to the rules of the course content.
+Every trainee will be required to sign a non-disclosure agreement in relation to Red Dragon Flagmakers.

-Red Dragon MFG ltd is fully public liability, employee and trainee insured.
+Red Dragon Flagmakers is fully public liability, employee and trainee insured.